Insensitive nuclei enhanced by polarization transfer

-Insensitive nuclei enhancement by polarization transfer (INEPT) is a signal enhancement method used in NMR spectroscopy.
+Insensitive nuclei enhancement by polarization transfer, abbreviated as INEPT, is a signal enhancement method used in NMR spectroscopy.
 It involves the transfer of nuclear spin polarization from spins with large Boltzmann population differences to nuclear spins of interest with lower Boltzmann population differences.
 INEPT uses J-coupling for the polarization transfer in contrast to Nuclear Overhauser effect (NOE), which arises from dipolar cross-relaxation.
 This method of signal enhancement was introduced by Ray Freeman in 1979.
 Due to its usefulness in signal enhancement, pulse sequences used in heteronuclear NMR experiments often contain blocks of INEPT or INEPT-like sequences.

 Background

 The sensitivity of NMR signal detection depends on the gyromagnetic ratio (γ) of the nucleus.
 In general, the signal intensity produced from a nucleus with a gyromagnetic ratio of γ is proportional to γ3 because the magnetic moment, the Boltzmann populations, and the nuclear precession frequency all increase in proportion to the gyromagnetic ratio γ.
 For example, the gyromagnetic ratio of 13C is 4 times lower than that of 1H, so the signal intensity it produces will be 64 times lower than one produced by a proton.
 However, since noise also increases as the square root of the frequency, the sensitivity is roughly proportional to γ5/2.
 A 13C nucleus would be 32 times less sensitive than a proton, and 15N around 300 times less sensitive.
 Sensitivity enhancement techniques are therefore desirable when recording an NMR signal from an insensitive nucleus.